EXCLUSIVE-Battling fiscal deficit, India to cut fertiliser subsidy for FY14

 It can also reduce India's DAP and MoP imports.

-ICL Israel Chemicals Ltd and Germany's K+S AG are also major potash suppliers to India.
+Potash Corp, Mosaic Co, Agrium Inc , Uralkali, Arab Potash Co, ICL Israel Chemicals and Germany's K+S AG are among the major potash suppliers to India.